We'll give you options...

 and help you make good decisions.

-If your plan is as specific as becoming a surveyor, an electronics technician, a database administrator, an aircraft control systems technician, or a product designer, BCC has degree programs designed to help you pursue your goals.
-Complete your first two years at BCC and go right into the workforce, or transfer to a prestigious four-year engineering school with full status as a junior.
+If your plan is as specific as becoming a surveyor, an electronics technician, a database administrator, an aircraft control systems technician, or a product designer, SUNY Broome has degree programs designed to help you pursue your goals.
+Complete your first two years at SUNY Broome and go right into the workforce, or transfer to a prestigious four-year engineering school with full status as a junior.
 Learn in modern, well-equipped labs in the College's Applied Technology Building.

 If you are uncertain about an area of study, but know you want something in computing or engineering technology, discuss the various options with an advisor who will assist you in the decision making process in order to best achieve your career goals.

 SUNY Broome's Civil, Electrical, and Mechanical Engineering Technology programs are accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET).